fuse-open/docs/articles/basics/faq.md

 - Open the dashboard, click "Sublime Text Setup" and follow the wizard.
 - Make sure that Sublime Text is installed in its default location, `/Applications/Sublime\ Text.app`
-- If that didn't work, delete the files staring with `Fuse` in `%APPDATA%\Sublime Text 3\Installed Packages` (Windows) or `~/Library/Application Support/Sublime Text 3/Installed Packages` (OS X), and try the wizard again.
+- If that didn't work, delete the files staring with `Fuse` in `%APPDATA%\Sublime Text 3\Installed Packages` (Windows) or `~/Library/Application Support/Sublime Text 3/Installed Packages` (macOS), and try the wizard again.

 ## Sublime plugin doesn't find Fuse
 ### Symptoms